gamarcad/paper-samba-code/README.md

 specific location out of your python system configuration.

-To install the virtual environment, we propose a bash script called `setup_virtual_env.sh` in order to create and initialized the virtual environment with all desired libraries installed.
+To install the virtual environment, we propose a bash script called `setup_virtual_env.sh` in order to create and initialize the virtual environment with all desired libraries installed.
 Once executed, a new directory called 'samba' will be created, containing python binaries.
 The virtual environment can be managed with these commands to enter in your terminal: